Gambling, Guide

 Sources & Further Reading

-A comprehensive analysis of roulette number frequency, including Monte Carlo simulation data on hot-number distributions and variance.
-This is the industry gold standard for statistical roulette analysis. - Gambler’s Fallacy — Wikipedia
+1. Wizard of Odds: Hot Numbers in Roulette Michael Shackleford, Wizard of Odds – comprehensive analysis of roulette number frequency, including Monte Carlo simulation data on hot-number distributions and variance.

-The foundational reference for understanding cognitive biases in gambling, including the 1913 Monte Carlo run of 26 consecutive blacks and the mathematical basis for independent probability in roulette. - The Gambler’s Fallacy and the Hot Hand: Empirical Data from Casinos
+2. Gambler’s Fallacy – Wikipedia Wikimedia Foundation – foundational reference for understanding cognitive biases in gambling, including the 1913 Monte Carlo run of 26 consecutive blacks.